coke105kine/Funstion/README.txt

 Version 3

-During this part of our app development, we were able to complete the database for the app.
-The database successfully takes in user login, register data, and store user answers.
-Overall, we're pretty satisfied.
+During this part of our app development, we tried but were unable to complete the database for the app.
+The final codes for the database were added.
+It did have some problems and we did have some hard time understanding it since we were inexpereienced with database.
 For the code, Jiajie did the final parts of the database.
-Anthony and Jason tested to make sure the app runs correctly.
+Anthony and Jason tested the app.
 For the report, Anthony did part 1, Jason did part 2, and Jiajie did part 3.

 Version 2